-The Armenian Highland is rich with a stone; that is why the uniqueness of national Armenian Architecture is considered to be the diversity of Armenian stones, especially tufa, also its unique in its exceptional diversity, the artistic and mechanical features.
-In Armenian Highland, the architecture was founded in Stone Age.
+The Armenian Highland is rich with stones; that is why the uniqueness of national Armenian Architecture is considered to be the diversity of Armenian stones, especially tufa, also its unique in its exceptional diversity, the artistic and mechanical features.
+In Armenia, the architecture was founded in the Stone Age.
 In the first half of the 2nd millennium BC, the Monumental Architecture was developed in Armenia.
 Already in the 1st- 3rd millenniums the Armenians were built residential and defensive, cyclopean buildings.

-Adopting Christianity opened a new page in Armenian Architecture.
-The Armenians started to create new types of building.
-According to the historians, Gregory Enlightener destroyed all the pagan temples and built Christian churches on the bases of temples.
+Adopting Christianity opened a new page in Armenian Architecture history.
+The Armenians started to create many churches throughout Armenia.
+According to historians, Gregory Enlightener destroyed all the pagan temples and built Christian churches on the bases of temples.
 In the result, the churches of that century are mainly single-nave halls.

-At the end of 4th century, in the churches appeared in rooms next to altar (it was for the priests).
-It appeared after the new rules of Sahak Partev, who ordered the priests to live in churches only in summers.
-Since in the 6th century in Armenian Architecture appeared domed churches and buildings.
+At the end of the 4th century, in the churches appeared rooms next to the altar (which was a small room for priests).
+It appeared after the new rules of Sahak Partev, who ordered the priests should live in churches during the summer period Since in the 6th century appeared domed churches and buildings in Armenian Architecture.
 One of the ancient domed churches is the cathedral of Ejmiatsin (301-303).
 Later Armenian architects created a new type of domed churches with a domed hall.

-In early medieval Armenian architecture reflected the influence of Syrian Architecture and in Armenia appeared three-naved Basilica buildings (Yereruyk).
+During Medieval periods appeared three-naved Basilica buildings (Yereruyk).
 The ancient temple of Yereruyk had 6 pillars, and people who looked from the distant way, it seemed to them that the temple was quivering.
 There is a gate around the church and other buildings, even hidden rooms.
-The biggest achievement of Armenian Architecture is the Zvartnots Cathedral (7th century).
+The biggest achievement of Armenian Architecture was the Zvartnots Cathedral (7th century).
 It had a unique structure and is considered to be the miracle of Armenian history of Architecture.
-The cathedral has round shape and cross-domed building.
+The cathedral has a round shape and cross-domed building.